kenwdelong/stability-utils/README.md

 just throwing gas on the fire.
 This component will throw a runtime exception if the number of concurrent threads exceeds a maximum number
 (*threadLimit*).

 Annotate methods to be throttled with the `ConcurrencyThrottle` annotation.
+As of 1.3.5, the annotation can take an integer attribute called `threadLimit` (default 20).
+The only way to set the limit is when a thread goes thru the aspect, so at startup it will have the default value until you call the component.
+Also, do not annotate two methods on the same bean with different thread limits - they will fight, each setting the limit on each call, leading to unpredictable behavior.

 Configuration is the same as for the Performance Monitor above.